apulverizer/allagash/src-doc/index.rst

 Allagash |release|
 =============================

-Allagash can be used to generate and solve spatial optimization models using GeoPandas PuLP.
+Allagash can be used to generate and solve spatial optimization problems using GeoPandas PuLP.

 .. toctree::
    :maxdepth: 2